nicfv/Me/www/posts/2026-01-17-flight-booking.md

 # Flight Booking

 When you book a flight, you receive a 6-or-so digit confirmation number that is used to check in before boarding.
 You can also use the confirmation number to modify your flight details such as changing your seat, requesting upgrades, and even cancel your flight completely.
 The airline puts no effort into hiding this code.
-In fact, if you want to share your itinerary, your confirmation code will be right on the email!
+In fact, if you want to share your itinerary, your confirmation code will be right on the email or calendar event!
 Being able to modify your flight with just the confirmation code is a really unsafe practice that I think travelers ought to be able to opt-out of.

 ## Authentication